 Set-up process for regular reassessment and reaccreditation of C and B umpires within the County.

-(learner and qualified) and Technical Officials the Arrange B award pre-assessments at the request of other Counties in London and South East Region.
+Maintain a database of umpires (learner and qualified) and Technical Officials in the County

+Arrange B award pre-assessments at the request of other Counties in London and South East Region.

 Assist working to B/A umpires with preparation for the B/A written assessment.